Halliwell F.C.: The search for a league

 The club was not one of those invited to join the initial Football League, given that Bolton Wanderers had been invited to represent the town, even though Wanderers secretary John Bentley suggested that Halliwell be invited.
 Halliwell therefore became one of the members of The Combination, although that attempt at a league struggled, with confusion over the fixtures, and the season fizzled out uncompleted.
 At the time the competition was abandoned, Halliwell had a mid-table record of 6 wins, 2 draws, and 5 defeats.

 The club was of sufficient prominence to be one of the 16 exempted from the 1888–89 FA Cup qualifying rounds, and put straight through to the competition proper, but it went down in the final 16 stage to Birmingham St George's, the blame being put on goalkeeper Fairclough, who "mars his best work by absurd antics...he is eccentricity itself".
 It also reached the quarter-final of the Lancashire Cup for the first time, thanks to two startling wins - 8–1 against Bolton Wanderers and 9–4 against Burnley - although both opponents were fielding weakened sides thanks to Football League matches taking priority.
 In the quarter-final the club lost 1–0 to a first-choice Accrington side, after a tie abandoned with the scores 1–1.
 Accrington had turned up 40 minutes late for the replay, by which time (at the referee's direction) Halliwell had kicked off, scored, and claimed the tie.
 Accrington's late arrival was blamed on the train service, described as "as bad as the train service from here to Timbuctoo", and which had taken 2 hours to travel 18 miles.
 The Halliwell protest (which was also against the eligibility of an Accrington player) was dismissed.

-In the aftermath of the collapse of The Combunation, a number of clubs decided to form a more regular competition, the Football Alliance, for the 1889–90 season.
+In the aftermath of the collapse of The Combination, a number of clubs decided to form a more regular competition, the Football Alliance, for the 1889–90 season.
 Halliwell applied for membership but was one of three clubs which lost out in the vote.
 The club did not apply for membership of the Alliance again and instead was one of the 11 clubs which founded the Midland Football League, with representation on the committee.
 However, the club reconsidered its stance, and in May decided not to take part.

 Without a league, the club was struggled, with the leagues taking away lucrative friendlies for the club; in April 1890 the club was even suspended for two weeks for playing a Crewe Alexandra player without permission.
 Halliwell did reach the Lancashire Cup quarter-final again, but this required only one win, and at that stage the club lost 4–1 to Higher Walton.